This is the only woman to join the French Foreign Legion

 Throughout the bloody and horrific history of human warfare, there are tons of stories of heroism in the face of great danger.
-Troops all over the world have been willing to risk life and limb to ensure the safety of others and that’s worth celebrating.
+Troops all over the world have been willing to risk life and limb to ensure the safety of others and that's worth celebrating.
 Everyone knows about war heroes like John Basilone, but how many of you know about Susan Travers?
-If you don’t, you should because she was the pioneer of women in the French Foreign Legion.
+If you don't, you should because she was the pioneer of women in the French Foreign Legion.

 The Winter War

 Travers initially joined up as a nurse, but quickly realized she didn't like the sight of blood or sickness and subsequently became an ambulance driver with the French Expeditionary Force.
 She was sent to Finland to assist during their Winter War against the Soviets, but everything changed when France fell to the Nazis.